DanielSiepmann/typo3-extension-workshop/Documentation/source/AddFirstPlugin.rst

 The Plugin
 ----------

-We will start with a very basic plugin that will display a hardcoded string.
+As mentioned, we will start with a simple example plugin to display "Hello World".

 Register Plugin in Backend
 --------------------------